Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 overheads, so it is recommended to limit frequent UFS syncing.

-Since the UFS sync feature includes the loading metadata functionality, if UFS syncing is performed, the loading metadata configuration parameter, alluxio.user.file.metadata.load.type, is ignored.
+Since the UFS sync feature includes the loading metadata functionality, if UFS syncing is performed, the loading metadata configuration parameter, `alluxio.user.file.metadata.load.type`, is ignored.
 In comparison to the loading metadata feature, UFS sync takes care of any UFS modifications, like deleting files, or updating the timestamp, in addition to discovering new files.